-- 4. The proposed wind farm is adjacent to the existing Berry Burn wind farm in Moray, approximately 12km south of Forres, as shown in the applicant's ER figure 7.6b on page 2 of this report.
-As also shown in the figure, in the surrounding area there are numerous existing and consented wind farms, plus several proposed wind farms in the planning system.
-This includes the adjacent existing Berry Burn wind farm, which has 29 turbines at a blade tip height of 99.9m - 5.
-The proposed development would comprise 9 turbines with a maximum height of 149.9m to the tip of the blade in an upright position, approximately 2km of upgraded existing track plus 5km of new track, as well as other infrastructure and works (such as substation, underground cabling, borrow pits, etc).
-It is expected that the proposed wind farm would have an estimated total installed capacity of around 38MW, dependent on the turbine specification used. - 6.
-The nearest turbine would be around 8.4 km to the north east of the closest part of the boundary of the Cairngorms National Park, with the other turbines, tracks and associated infrastructure located further from the National Park boundary. - 7.
-Theoretical visibility of the proposed wind farm from within the National Park would typically be limited and at distance, as shown by the applicant's ER figure 7.4a (Appendix I).
-Some theoretical visibility is found at around 20km from the wind farm in the Cromdale Hills; at around 25 35km running north east between the Lecht, around Scalan and further towards the north eastern Park boundary; with some theoretical visibility at greater distances further into the Park, as shown by the coloured areas.
+- 4. The proposed wind farm is located in Moray, approximately 5.5km southeast of Dufftown and 13km west of Huntly, as shown in the applicant's ER figure 6.12 on page 2 of this report.
+As also shown in the figure, in the surrounding area there are numerous existing and consented wind farms, plus several proposed wind farms in the planning system. - 5.
+The proposed development would comprise 7 turbines with a maximum height of 190m to the tip of the blade in an upright position, approximately 1.6km of upgraded existing track plus around 5km of new track, as well as other infrastructure and works (such as substation, underground cabling, borrow pits, etc).
+It is expected that the proposed wind farm would have an estimated total installed capacity of around 46.2MW, dependent on the turbine specification used. - 6.
+The nearest turbine would be around 11 km to the north east of the closest part of the boundary of the Cairngorms National Park, with the other turbines, tracks and associated infrastructure located further from the National Park boundary. - 7.
+Theoretical visibility of the proposed wind farm from within the National Park would typically be limited and at distance, as shown by the applicant's ER figure 6.2 (Appendix I).
+Some theoretical visibility is found at around 20-30km from the wind farm in the Cromdale Hills, with some theoretical visibility at greater distances further into the National Park, as shown by the coloured areas. - 8.
+However, when considering the cumulative visual effects, the proposed wind farm would not add significantly to the level of visibility of wind farms seen from within the National Park as shown by the figure provided by the applicant in Appendix II.